Table of Contents

 - Keyword Research

 1. What Is SaaS SEO?

-SaaS SEO is a set of optimization considerations for software as a service websites.
+SaaS SEO is the marketing practice of improving the organic visibility of SaaS websites on search engines.
 Common SaaS SEO strategies include creating key landing pages, rich content integration, and finding blog opportunities.
 The most common challenges in SaaS SEO include competition from aggregator sites and limited search volume.

 In this post, we’ll go over best practices for how to better compete in search as a SaaS product.
 We’ll cover ways in which you can find keyword opportunities that are likely to drive conversions while facing less competition from aggregator sites.
 As well, we’ll walk through different types of pages that tend to work well on SaaS websites.

 While many SEO fundamentals apply here, there are definitely some special considerations that need to be taken with SaaS SEO campaigns.
 Below are the ones that we encounter the most:

 Competition From Capterra